 This is the value proposition of next-generation Wi-Fi Calling, and it is available today!

 Don’t mix this up with the Voice over Wi-Fi solutions (VoWiFi) that have been available for many years.
 This is a next-generation Wi-Fi Calling with VoWiFi and Voice over LTE (VoLTE) support natively integrated in the smartphone dialer, which offers a totally seamless user experience.
 Newer smartphones such as the iPhone 6 and 6 Plus support a seamless call transfer.
 When a user moves between LTE and Wi-Fi networks, the call will continue without any interruption.
 The next-generation Wi-Fi calling will still work for operators that have not yet deployed VoLTE and are still using the circuit switched GSM for voice.
 However, in this case the call will be terminated when users move between the networks.

 Wi-Fi calling is a cost saver and revenue generator

 Wi-Fi calling reduces churn, which is a significant cost for operators.
-Mobile operators will potentially also be able to reduce the cost for building out LTE base stations, as Wi-Fi calling will take care of the indoor coverage for voice.
+Mobile operators will also be able to reduce the cost for building out LTE base stations and femtocells, as Wi-Fi calling will take care of the indoor coverage for voice.

 Wi-Fi calling works transparently over any Wi-Fi network, including when the user is abroad.
 This means zero roaming costs for the mobile operator.
 If the operator chooses to transfer this cost savings to subscribers by charging the same rate for Wi-Fi calling both domestically and internationally, Wi-Fi calling becomes highly attractive to frequent travelers, creating significant potential for the mobile operator to generate new revenue.